brandur/sorg/content/talks-drafts/passive-safety.md

 ???

-To recap, the database transaction is a powerful abstraction, and we like powerful abstractions.
+So to recap, the database transaction is a powerful abstraction, and powerful abstractions are good for building reliable software.

 Wrap units of application work into transactions for an easy way to protect the consistency of your data.

 For more complex operations, use transactions along spans that we know to be safe.
-Use idempotency keys when talking to foreign services and make sure to commit that state before talking to one so that we don't lose track of it.
+Use idempotency keys when talking to foreign services and make sure to commit state before doing so so that it's not lost.

-These steps go a long way towards ensuring a form of **passive safety** which means that consistency is largely guaranteed with very little effort on the part of a system's maintainers, and that frees up their time so that they can do more useful things.
+These steps go a long way towards ensuring a form of **passive safety** which means that consistency is largely guaranteed with little effort on the part of a system's maintainers.
+That frees up their time to work on more useful things.

 <!-- vim: set tw=9999: -->